jlw-ecoevo/jlw-ecoevo.github.io/join.md

 The lab opens in January 2023 and I will be recruiting students and postdocs after that.
 I currently have funding for:

- - One postdoc to start summer 2023 (but also see teaching postdoc opportuinity below)
+ - One postdoc 3-year to start summer 2023 (this is a research-only postdoc but also see teaching postdoc opportuinity below)
- - One (fully funded) masters student in [computational and data sciences](https://www.chapman.edu/scst/graduate/ms-computational-science.aspx) to start Fall 2023
  - Undergraduates to work over the summer, and potentially during the semester

+I am also excited to recruit additional postdocs through Chapman's teaching postdoc fellowship program through their [Grand Challenges Initiative](https://www.chapman.edu/about/our-home/keck-center/gci/index.aspx) (three year positions with a 30%/70% teaching/research split).
+The application for this should open up towards the end of the year.

-As 2023 approaches, I will post actual ads for the postdoc and masters positions, but please feel free to reach out to me before then if you would like to discuss projects and mentorship style and fit.
+As 2023 approaches, I will post actual ads for the postdoc position, but please feel free to reach out to me before then if you would like to discuss projects and mentorship style and fit.